Upskilling the workforce to deliver an accelerated energy transition?

 Details on our materiality assessment can be found on our materiality page.

 Our key performance data is disclosed through our Environment, Social and Governance (ESG) Datasheet.
-Pulling together key disclosures from reporting standards and frameworks, our ESG data sheet is updated annually and included as an appendix within our annual sustainability report.
+Pulling together key disclosures from reporting standards and frameworks, our ESG data sheet is updated annually and included as an appendix within our annual sustainability review.

 We use the globally recognised reporting framework of GRI as a guide towards sustainability reporting and disclosure.
 Mapping our progress against the GRI standards, our index is intended to provide transparency on our programme evolution and will act as our reference towards future disclosure and reporting goals.